GLOBAL ACTION ON CLIMATE More Sustainability News

 - regenerative agriculture, as well as various other methods of sustainable ag.

 Sources of renewable energy are described in detail; solar PV & solar thermal, wind & offshore wind farms, biomass & biofuels, hydroelectricty, and geothermal energy.
 Also see our views on carbon pricing, feed-in tariffs, net metering & RPS.
-GCT offers a comprehensive public policy plan for climate action to achieve global net zero emissions.
+GCT offers a comprehensive public policy plan for climate action to achieve global net zero GHG emissions.

 Additionally, find featured GCT deep dives, such as - Renewable Energy Jobs are UP, and RE costs are down (an article on the fastest job growth sector globally - clean energy); and The RISE of SOLAR.
-While you will find articles on relatively simple technologies such as LED lighting, you can also discover articles on cutting-edge technological breakthroughs in solar and wind, next-gen batteries, and LEED buildings.
+While you will find articles on relatively simple technologies such as LED lighting, you can also discover articles on cutting-edge technological breakthroughs in solar and wind, next-gen batteries, nuclear energy, and LEED buildings.

 Along with featuring the world's GREENEST CITIES, GCT also features the latest global trends in sustainability.
 Gain insight into the latest global progress on climate goals made at the Paris Climate Accord.
 See Green City Times' 10+ point plan for successful climate change mitigation to reduce global greenhouse gas emissions (GHGs).